piscibus/dolphin-ui/.github/pull_request_template.md

 ### What?
-Describe what your trying to implement..
+Describe what your trying to implement...

 ### Why?
-Describe why you are trying to implement..
+Describe why you are trying to implement...

 ### Task ticket
-Add link to the task ticket..
+Add a link to the task ticket...

 ### Mention related issues
 Mention related issues here

 ### Extra information
-Add any extra information that may be useful..
+Add any extra information that may be useful...